 I have to laugh when I hear people like the OWS folks talk about creating a level playing field.
 You know, everyone totally equal.
 It'll never happen.
 We are all born equal.
 Our access to the breathe of life is the same for all, but over the course of a lifetime, leaders emerge, talents increase and a natural separation takes place.
 Just ask the gazelle and the lion.
 They both live and breathe, but one dominates.
 It's just life.

 In my contracting business, I have electricians who work for me.
 I have over forty years experience in this field.
-I've done just about everything you can imagine, and I hold a Master's license not only because of testing, but because I proven I'm qualified to hold it.
+I've done just about everything you can imagine, and I hold a Master's license not only because of testing, but because I have proven I'm qualified to hold it.
 It would be hard to challenge me in this field.
 Regardless, I still read books and technical manuals, and I still take classes to improve my level of knowledge.
-The electrical field the basics remain the same, but it's always evolving in other ways, and I need to evolve with it nearly a half century later.
+The electrical field basics remain the same, but it's always evolving in other ways, and I need to evolve with it nearly a half century later.

 When a young electrician joins my team I try to make sure he gets everything he needs to excel.
 I will send him to school, I will teach him techniques that he can only learn in the field and I will make sure he is the best he can be as a technician.
 But, if he continuously challenges me and my authority, he will be unemployed.
 The greatest gift I can give him is over four decades of expertise and experience.
 If he thinks he can surpass that in a few months or even years, he's mistaken.
 Some things can only be learned in the trenches.